Vatnar/UIAOBSIDIAN/25V/IKT204 Datakommunikasjon/Chapters/Chapter 7 - Review Questions and Problems.md

 **Exercise 1 (R1)**

 1. What does it mean for a wireless network to be operating in “infrastructure mode”?
-A wireless network operating in infrastructure mode as in opposed to ad-hoc mode means that the devices in the network connect to a centralized access point and not directly to each other.
-An example of a wireless network operating in infrastructure mode is a common SOHO (small office/ home Office) network
+A wireless network operating in infrastructure mode as in opposed to **ad-hoc** mode means that the devices in the network connect to a centralized access point and not directly to each other.
+An example of a wireless network operating in infrastructure mode is a **SOHO** (small office/ home Office) network.
+All devices talk to an **AP** (access point), or multiple APs, the APs connect to the router which forwards the messages or the access point forwards the messages directly if there are two wireless devices connected to the same access points.
+Access points works as "wireless" switche sin this instance.
 2. If the network is **not** in infrastructure mode, what mode of operation is it in, and what is the difference between that mode of operation and infrastructure mode?
+When the network is **not** in infrastructure mode it is in **Ad-hoc** mode.
+The Ad-hoc mode is not centralized and does not require infrastructure to function.
+Instead of each device connecting to a access point, they rather communicate directly in between each other.
+An example of an Ad hoc network is Bluetooth, which is often called a wireless personal network.
+But other ad hoc networks also exists and are in continuous development.
 **Exercise 2 (R3)**

 What are the differences between the following types of wireless channel impairments: path loss, multipath propagation, interference from other sources?